VIN-y/MissChanger/STLs and Instructions/README.md

    * Extruder PID is correctly set and applied (no error, no bouncing temperature)

-5* Calibrate z-offset, see section 3.1.
+5. Calibrate dock position, see section 3.1.

 #### 2.5.
 Make the other toolhead config files